CodeDooku/EnDeCoder/README.md

 Let me explain:

-first your test will be encoded to binary
+first your text will be encoded to binary

 after that we will use zeros to determine the following series of numbers